Cheng0315/swift-kart/README.md

 # Swift-Kart

-This is a Ruby on Rails e-commerce application on Ruby v2.3.6 and Rails v5.2.2.
-In this application, users have the option to sign up as a seller or buyer.
-Buyers can buy items from sellers and sellers can sell items as well as buy items from other sellers.
+Swift-Kart is a Ruby on Rails e-commerce application.
+When using the application, users can sign up as a seller or buyer.
+If users sign up as buyer, users can buy items from sellers.
+If users sign up as seller, users can buy items as well as sell items.

 # Usage